plonzari/blog/_posts/2020-10-14-welcome-to-jekyll.markdown

 categories: Living
 ---

+went down to the beach (to play one day)

 and maggie discovered a shell that sang
-so sweetly she couldn't remember her troubles,
+so sweetly she couldn't remember her troubles,and

-and milly befriended a stranded star
+milly befriended a stranded star
 whose rays five languid fingers were;

 and molly was chased by a horrible thing
 which raced sideways while blowing bubbles:and

 may came home with a smooth round stone
 as small as a world and as large as alone.